Which is best for you depends on numerous factors - see the list below for a comparison of features to help you decide.

 Heating from a lower setting in 'ECO' mode depends on what your lower and 'normal' settings are but allow around an hour or so.

-Top, front, ovens and hotplates are all cast-iron - excellent for heat retention and 'radiant heat' cooking.
+Top, front, cooking ovens and hotplates are all cast-iron - excellent for heat retention and 'radiant heat' cooking.

 Body - steel, top and lids - stainless steel (and some aluminium where needed over the induction hob).